 Montecalvi, planted in 1991 to Sangiovese (R23).
 This produces our Chianti Classico.

 San Piero, planted in 2001 to Cabernet Sauvignon, with a little Merlot and Syrah.
-From this vineyard we make our San Piero.
+It is from this vineyard that we make our San Piero.